 When it comes to choosing a spray paint, quality is everything.
 We always use either Montana Spray Cans or MTN Montana Colors spray cans.
 They’re both high quality spray paint, so either one works well.
 Higher quality spray paint means that the paint’s not going to be as runny as the normal, run of the mill, hardware store spray paint.
 It is a little more expensive (about $6.50-$8 a can as opposed to $4-$5 a can for your general use spray paint) and can usually be found at art supply stores or at various online retailers (click those links above to order directly from the company).

 Now that we have the paint chosen, we’re ready to get painting.

-As always when using a stencil, when it comes to paint less is more!
-Start off with a light coat and add sparingly so as to make sure you don't overspray the golf ball.
+As always when using a stencil, less paint is more!
+Start off with a light coat and add sparingly so to make sure you don't overspray the golf ball.

 Step 3: The Peel

 Once you have the entire paintable surface covered, let the paint dry for a minute or two until it’s no longer wet but not totally dry.
 The key word here is tacky - not wet, not dry, so just a bit sticky.

 Now you’re ready to peel off the stencil and reveal the final image!

 Now that you’ve painted one, you can paint a box full!
 To be clear, the adhesive stencils we sell aren't guaranteed to be multi use, but can be as long as use them with care.
 However, after one to a few uses they tend to wear out.

 We were able to paint a box of three with one stencil, so it’s not a bad idea to have more stencils on hand if you want to paint more than that.

 When ordering Custom Adhesive Stencils, you can request 1 inch designs to fit the golf ball.
 Just be sure to include that note when submitting your order.